For Teachers

 - Is CampusPin free for teachers and students?

 - Yes.
-Search, filters, the synchronized map, school profiles, side-by-side comparison, and the Intelligent Advisor are public and do not require an account.
+Search, filters, the synchronized map, school profiles, and side-by-side comparison are public and do not require an account.
 A free CampusPin account just keeps a student’s pinned shortlist across devices.

 - Can teachers use CampusPin during class without a login?